-Dawn Richardson MPH, DrPHAssociate Professor Health Studies, Health Promotion, Community Health, Health Promotion & Urban Planning
+Dawn Richardson MPH, DrPHAssociate Dean for Social Justice and Associate Professor Health Studies, Health Promotion, Community Health, Health Promotion & Urban Planning

 Dawn Richardson is an Associate Professor in the OHSU-PSU School of Public Health, where she teaches Foundations of Public Health, Urban and Community Health, and Global Health.
 Richardson also serves as the Faculty lead for the Practice Experience.